Soju (drag queen): Career

 Outside of drag, Ha is the owner of a taekwondo academy.

 Soju was announced as one of fifteen contestants on the eleventh season of RuPaul's Drag Race on January 24, 2019.
 She was eliminated in the first episode after doing poorly in the sewing challenge and losing a lip sync to "The Best of Both Worlds" by Hannah Montana against Kahanna Montrese.
 A conversation between Soju and the judges about a cyst became a viral meme within the Drag Race fandom.

 After season eleven, YouTuber Miles Jai became the co-host for the third season of Shot with Soju.
 Comedian Margaret Cho appeared in the first episode of the season in March 2019.
 In 2019, World of Wonder announced that Soju was set to star in her own webseries, I Want To Be A K-Pop Idol with Soju.
 The series aired for four episodes before its apparent cancellation in August 2019.
 Soju is one of the founders and performers of the touring LGBTQ+ K-Pop drag show Seoul Train Party.
 She appeared in the music video for Lizzo's song "Juice" on April 17, 2019.

 Music

 Soju released her first single "So Juicy" with a music video on January 11, 2018.
 Her second single, "K-Pop Idol Reject" featuring Edward Avila was released on November 6, 2018.
 In an interview with Billboard, Soju stated, "We want to bring more foreigners, we want to see queer people in K-pop.
 It's slowly changing - the industry is very conservative and very old school, so it will take a while for them to change.
 But it's happening."

 Personal life

 Soju lives in Chicago, as of 2017.
 On January 21, 2021, Soju was accused of sexual assault.
 On March 9, 2021, Soju announced that she had quit drag to focus on her mental health and that she wouldn't be returning.
-In 2022 Soju returned to Instagram and has refused to address questions about these allegations.
+In 2022 Soju returned to Instagram.